-- Matters of national security.
-Areas of concern include the de-coding of military secrets, instructions for the construction of bombs or explosive mechanisms, the manufacture of drugs (for additional information see Bosi 1999, p.
-229). - The protection of juveniles.
+- Matters of National Security.
+Areas of concern include the de-coding of military secrets, instructions for the construction of bombs or explosive mechanisms, the manufacture of drugs (for additional information see Mary Bosi, Security Matters in the New Order [in Greek], Athens: Papazisis, 1999, p., 229). - The protection of juveniles.
 Areas of concern include misleading advertisements, violence and pornography.
 The well-known case of a Belgian pederast and murderer, who, in 1997 was also trafficking pornographic material showing juveniles over the Internet caused particular outrage. - Respect for human dignity.
 This is threatened in material distributed over the Internet designed to incite racial hatred or other forms of discrimination. - The protection of personal privacy and integrity.
 These include electronic sexual harassment and the illegal trafficking of personal data.
-(In Greece, Law 2472/1997 protects citizens from the processing of personal data-see also law 2068/1992 which validated the corresponding European Convention of 28/1/1981.) - The protection of private property.
-These include areas such as the infection of software with viruses, out of malice, for competition or simply for 'fun'. - The protection of reputation.
+(In Greece, law 2472/1997 protects citizens from the processing of personal data, see also law 2068/1992 which validated the corresponding European Convention of 28.1.1981). - The protection of private property.
+These include areas such as the infection of software with viruses, out of malice, for competition or simply for "fun". - The protection of reputation.
 For example, by defamation of character. - The protection of intellectual property.
 This concerns the illegal trafficking of works protected by copyright, for example, in music and literature. - Matters of industrial espionage.
 The main targets here are companies that produce high tech goods, such as computers, software or semi-conductors and pharmaceutical products. - The electronic theft of credit cards.
 The danger here is the theft of the personal data of individuals who use credit cards for transactions with e-commerce companies.
 Their data may be used for blackmail purposes, or to conduct other transactions with banks and companies.
-The latter is one of the commonest forms of modern financial crime via the Internet
+The latter is one of the commonest forms of modern financial crime via the Internet (see the newspaper "Kyriakatiki Eleftherotypia", 22/09/1996, [inset "Inforeportage"] and on 20/02/2000 pp., 96-97, and "Ta Nea", 18-19/03/2000, [inset ?The Economy', p.,8]). - Electronic theft of bank codes.

-(Kyriakatiki Eleftherotypia 22/09/1996; 20/02/2000, pp. 96-97; Ta Nea 18-19/03/2000, p.
-8).

-- Electronic theft of bank codes.
 An example that serves to illustrate this danger is the remarkable case of Russian hackers who managed to steal the codes of customers of the American Citibank and transfer \$10 million to an account abroad.
-The American authorities retrieved all but \$400,000 of the stolen money and apprehended the perpetrators, who were subsequently expelled following a decision of the Federal Court of New York (To Vima 22/03/1998, pp. D27-39). - Matters of electronic fraud in stock exchange transactions.
-This mainly occurs when investors using the Internet, e-mail and web sites are fed deliberately misleading information regarding the predicted behaviour of shares.
+The American authorities retrieved all but \$400.000 of the stolen money and apprehended the perpetrators, who were subsequently expelled following a decision of the Federal Court of New York (see article by Tom Buerkle in "To Vima", 22/03/1998, pp., D27-39).

+Matters of electronic fraud in stock exchange transactions.
+This mainly occurs when investors using the Internet, e-mail and web sites are fed deliberately misleading information regarding the predicted behavior of shares.
 For example, they may be led to believe that a share will rise due to some patent that the company has allegedly secured.